drdk/grunt-dr-svg-sprites/README.md

 ## Changelog

+### 0.9.30

+Changes:

+* Updated dependencies.

 ### 0.9.15

 Changes:

-* Task is now more acurately named `dr-svg-sprites` instead of `svg-sprites` to allow smoother usage with more strict grunt task loaders like [jit-grunt](https://github.com/shootaroo/jit-grunt).
+* Task is now more accurately named `dr-svg-sprites` instead of `svg-sprites` to allow smoother usage with more strict grunt task loaders like [jit-grunt](https://github.com/shootaroo/jit-grunt).
 The `svg-sprites` name is not yet deprecated though - both names can be used.

 ### 0.9.0